 Mammals typically live in small family groups or as solitary individuals.
 For the former, this could be a pack of wolves or prairie dogs that live and hunt together.
-It could be an extended family group of meerkats with their own hierarchy.
+It could be an extended family group of meerkats with their hierarchy.

 Prey animals like deer will stick together in herds where there is safety in numbers.
-Rabbits and meerkats will have strong colonies with their own roles and secure underground homes.
+Rabbits and meerkats will have strong colonies with their roles and secure underground homes.

 Termite mounds take this to a more obvious extreme.
-Beehives are quite similar, with worker bees collecting pollen and bringing it back to the hive to make honey.
+Beehives are similar, with worker bees collecting pollen and bringing it back to the hive to make honey.

-All kinds of species will enjoy the taste of fruit and nuts and get energy from them.
+All species will enjoy the taste of fruit and nuts and get energy from them.
 Monkeys will take fruits high in the canopy.
 Squirrels will take nuts and bury them in caches elsewhere.
 Those forgotten or left behind can germinate into new trees.

 All sorts of opportunists will take a tasty treat from a hedgerow.
 When the seeds pass through their digestive system, they are deposited in a new location.

 There are lots of insects that take to the skies.
 Bees, butterflies, and dragonflies are among the most well-known.
-There are also countless species of fly in the world.
+There are also countless species of flies in the world.
 Then some bugs have wings tucked under wing cases.
 This can come as a surprise to some kids as they watch ladybugs.

 For mammals, flying isn’t a necessity.
 There is no need to fly between locations because there is no advantage to being up in the air.
 All the food is at ground level – unless you hunt birds and can leap in the air like a caracal.

 Their home range isn’t always big enough to need wings to travel long distances.
 Many are also so heavy that they wouldn’t get off the ground.